QuantGen/BEDMatrix/README.md

 ### Creating BEDMatrix objects is slow.
 How can I speed up the process?

 Pass `n` and `p` manually.
 That way, the BIM and FAM files are not parsed.

-### There are errors when installing the package.
-What do I do now?

-Did you install Boost?
-If not, see the [Installation](#installation) section above.
-If you are on Windows, see [the question below](#how-do-i-install-this-package-on-windows).
-If Boost is installed (including the \*-dev or \*-devel packages if available) and it still doesn't work, you might have to manually specify the Boost path, e.g. `install.packages("BEDMatrix", configure.args = "--with-boost=BOOST_PATH")`.
-If that doesn't work either, please [create an issue](https://github.com/QuantGen/BEDMatrix/issues/new) so that we can find a solution together.

-### How do I install this package on Windows?

-I don't know, but please get in touch if you find out!